MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p7-secureApp-spring/README.md

   - **User**:
     - Can only CRUD their own account (create, read, update, delete).
     - Can create new users but cannot update of delete other users.

 - Full CRUD functionality for 6 financial entities.
 - Separation between entities, DTOs, and mappers.
-- Integration with the existing Thymeleaf frontend interface.
-- Unit and integration tests with JUnit, TestContainers, and JaCoCo.
-- Code coverage tracking via GitHub Actions CI.

 ## 📦 Containerization & CI/CD
 - **Docker**: multi-stage image for optimized execution
 - **docker-compose**: local orchestration (app + DB)
 - **GitHub Actions**:

     - Build, tests & generation of the JaCoCo report (unit + integration)
     - JavaDoc generation
     - Deployment to GitHub Pages for documentation